Lorsch Pharmacopoeia: Origin and history

 The Lorsch Pharmacopoeia – first so named by the Würzburg medical historian Gundolf Keill – was previously known as the Codex Bamberginsis medicinalis 1 (or Bamberger Codex Med.
 1), and was written by several scribes in the Benedictine Abbey of Lorsch.
 This attribution, along with its dating to the late 8th century, was demonstrated by the palaeographer Bernhard Bischoff in 1964, thanks to its Carolingian minuscule script in the old Lorsch style.

 The dating of the Lorsch Pharmacopoeia is disputed.
 It ranges from the late 8th to the early 9th century.
 Bernhard Bischoff initially dated the manuscript to "between 781 and 783" and "just after 800" then later to "early 9th century“.
 Gundolf Keil dated its compilation first to 795, later to 792, then back to 790 and eventually spoke about the time "around 788“.
 Klaus-Dietrich Fischer, a medical historian, contradicted Keil's arguments and preferred the chronological dating of Bischoff.

 The Bamberg manuscript also contains Old High German glosses originating from the Rhineland.
-These additions and comments to the recipes (for instance "petriniola id est uuizebluomon" im the Greek-latin plant glossary) signal its continuing usage in the 9th and 10th centuries.
+These additions and comments to the recipes (for instance "petriniola id est uuizebluomon" in the Greek-latin plant glossary) signal its continuing usage in the 9th and 10th centuries.

 The manuscript contains on a half-empty page (folio 42v) the only known (partial) book list of an imperial library from the early Middle Ages, written by Leo of Vercelli (died 1026), the teacher and confidant of Emperor Otto III.
 This book list allows the history of the Lorsch Pharmacopoeia to be reconstructed.
 After the early death of Emperor Otto III in 1002, the manuscript came into the possession of his successor, Emperor Henry II, who donated it to the cathedral library of the diocese of Bamberg, which he founded in 1007.
 From there, the codex, newly bound in 1611 by order of the Cathedral Provost Johann Christoph Neustetter, known as Stürmer, and the Cathedral Dean Hektor von Kotzau, was transferred to the Electorate Library of Bamberg during the secularization in 1803, which is today's Bamberg State Library, where the manuscript is kept under the call number Msc.Med.1.

 The manuscript, first described in 1831 and known to only a few specialists from 1863, was extensively studied in the 1980s by the Institute for the History of Medicine at the University of Würzburg.
 The results of these studies were presented in 1989 during a symposium in Lorsch; in the same year, a two-volume edition featuring a reproduction of the manuscript and a German translation was published.
 An accessible introduction to the codex was also released in 1989, followed by a dissertation with text, German translation, and a specialized glossary in 1992.
 Part of the manuscript has been translated into English.